Skip to main content

 1st - 4th semester

-Compulsory modules: Mathematics for Electrical Engineers I-III Technical Mechanics for Electrical Engineers Physics for Electrical Engineers I & II
+Compulsory modules: Mathematics for Electrical Engineers I-III, Technical Mechanics for Electrical Engineers, Physics for Electrical Engineers I & II

 1st - 6th semester

-Choice from the module catalog "Business Administration Fundamentals" and "Technical Foreign Languages" Choice from the module catalog "Electrical Engineering"
+Choice from the module catalog "Business Administration Fundamentals" and "Technical Foreign Languages"

-Study section Fundamentals of Electrical Engineering and Information Technology
+Block III - Fundamentals of Electrical Engineering and Information Technology

 1st - 5th semester